 The Outside Art Project turns King’s Cross into one of the largest outdoor gallery spaces in London.
 Enjoy incredible art from an exciting line up of local, national and international artists, with a year-round programme of always-on, always-free, and always open art on the streets of N1C.
 The project is made up of 15 seating benches dotted throughout the open spaces of Kings Cross.
 The benches are 2 metres wide and each display two artworks.

 Kings Cross will partner with a number of cultural organisations to curate the art for The Outside Art Project, including the likes of Mentivity, an award-winning mentoring charity addressing issues facing young people from black and minority ethnic backgrounds.
 The art is as diverse as the artists themselves, with a variety of mediums and styles promised in upcoming exhibitions.

-The project kicks off with a joyful exhibition in collaboration with The Photographers’ Gallery, entitled Games We Play.
+The project kicked off in the summer of 2020 with a joyful exhibition in collaboration with The Photographers’ Gallery, entitled Games We Play.
 With works from photographers Julie Cockburn, Luke Stephenson and Weronika Gęsicka, Games We Play offers a witty and subversive take on traditional leisure time in a celebration of summer that is guaranteed to raise a smile.
-Games We Play is at Kings Cross until 1 November.